 How to Manage Shared Expenses on a Group Vacation

-Shared vacation expenses work best with simple rules and clear tracking.
-Perfection is not required.
-Transparency is.
+Shared vacation expenses work best with simple rules and visible tracking.

-Decide what is shared.
-Respect different budgets.
-Track spending as it happens.
-Settle balances without delay.
+Decide what is shared, respect different budgets, and keep spending transparent as it happens.

-Most travel money issues come from assumptions.
-A clear plan keeps the trip enjoyable for everyone.
+Most travel money problems come from assumptions.
+A clear plan keeps the trip enjoyable for everyone involved.

 ✈️